Legendre-signed partition numbers: The formula for p(n,chi2)

 using formula \eqref{eq:2:Uk} for $U_k(q,a)$.
-Following computations akin to those done for Proposition \ref{prop:Major} (see section \ref{sec:App1} of the appendix), we derive the following analogue of said proposition.
-We recall that for any prime $\l$ and any $m>0$, one writes $\l^m \|n$ if $\l^m ∣ n$ but $\l^{m+1} ∤ n$.
+Following computations akin to those done for Proposition \ref{prop:Major} (see the appendix), we derive the following analogue of said proposition.
+We recall that for any prime $\l$ and any $m>0$, one writes $\l^m \|n$ if one has $\l^m \mid n$ but $\l^{m+1} \nmid n$.

-\begin{lemma} Let $χ_2$ be defined as in \eqref{eq:2:Kronecker}, let $𝒄 = \fr{π^2}{48}$, and let $X > X_0$.
-For coprime $a$ and $q$ with $0 ≤ a ≤ q ≤ X^{1/3}$, there exist constants $V_q(a)$ such that: for all $α = a/q + β$ with $|β| ≤ 1/(qX^{2/3})$, as $X \to ∞$ one has
+\begin{lemma} Let $\xc_2$ be defined as in \eqref{eq:2:Kronecker}, let $\fc = \fr{\pi^2}{48}$, and let $X > X_0$.
+For coprime $a$ and $q$ with $0 \leq a \leq q \leq X^{1/3}$, there exist constants $V_q(a)$ such that: for all $\xa = a/q + \xb$ with $|\xb| \leq 1/(qX^{2/3})$, as $X \to \infty$ one has